mariohernandez/mariohernandezio/src/blog/storybook-components.md

 * With Twig debugging on, go to the homepage where the Article we created should be displayed in teaser mode.
 If you right-click on any part of the article and select **inspect** from the context menu, you will see in detail all the templates Drupal is using to render the content on the current page.
 See example below.

-**NOTE**: If your homepage does not display Article nodes in teaser view mode, you could create a simple Drupal view to list Article nodes in teaser view mode to follow along.
+**NOTE**: I am using a new basic Drupal site with Olivero as the default theme.
+If your homepage does not display Article nodes in teaser view mode, you could create a simple Drupal view to list Article nodes in teaser view mode to follow along.

 ![Code inspector showing Drupal debugging](/images/storybook-debug.webp){.body-image .body-image--wide}

-There are a lot of templates to see in the example above but the ones we are interested in are the ones that start with the name **node...***.
-These are the templates used to display any type of node in Drupal.

 In the example above, we see a list of templates that start with **node...***.
 These are called template suggestions and are the names Drupal is suggesting we can assign our custom templates.
 The higher the template appears on the list, the more specific it is to the piece of content being rendered.
-For example, changes made to **_**node.html.twig**_** would affect ALL nodes throughout the site, whereas changes made to **node--article--teaser.html.twig** will only affect nodes of type **article** when displayed in **teaser** view mode.
+For example, changes made to **_**node.html.twig**_** would affect ALL nodes throughout the site, whereas changes made to **node--1--teaser.html.twig** will only affect the first node created on the site but only when it's viewed in **teaser** view mode.

 Notice I marked the template name Drupal is using to render the Article node.
 We know this is the template because it has an **X** before the template name.